 By Rachel McMillan, guest blogger

-Rachel McMillan blogs at A Fair Substitute for Heaven.
+Rachel McMillan is a novelist in Toronto.
+She blogs at A Fair Substitute for Heaven.